-7 Confederation of Coconut Farmers Organizations of the Philippines (CCFOP-CONFED), Inc. (30 October 2020) Opposition Manifesto on the merger of LBP and UCPB.
-Retrieved 05 July 2021, from: https://thegardenerstales.com/?p=1335
+&lt;sup>7 Confederation of Coconut Farmers Organizations of the Philippines (CCFOP-CONFED), Inc. (30 October 2020) Opposition Manifesto on the merger of LBP and UCPB.
+Retrieved 05 July 2021, from: https://thegardenerstales.com/?p=1335 the coco levy funds and assets and is patently immoral, illegal, unconstitutional, and

-Shares' enjoying voting rights is a clear violation of the Supreme Court Decision on the coco levy funds and assets and is patently immoral, illegal, unconstitutional, and anti-farmer";8
+1 Shares' enjoying voting rights is a clear violation of the Supreme Court Decision on

+3 anti-farmer";8

 WHEREAS, in expressing their opposition, they explained that it is "highly immoral" to allow such merger by mere executive fiat which would essentially let Landbank, "a bank whose purpose is wider and more general and whose original funding came from the general vault of government funds" to devour UCBP which is a bank with its own special purpose and original farmer funding.
-Such a scenario would ultimately cause "great distress and disadvantage of the coconut farmers and the rule of law":9
+Such a scenario would ultimately cause "great distress and disadvantage of the coconut farmers and the rule of law";9

-WHEREAS, it has also been opined that the previous executive orders issued by the previous administration covering the "inventory and privatization of coconut levy-derived assets (EO 179) and for the reconveyance and utilization of those assets for the benefit of the coconut farmers (EW 180)" must first be ensured to have been fully implemented because "as long as full implementation is uncompleted, a UCPB merger with any other institution would be legally and practically problematic";10
+WHEREAS, it has also been opined that the previous executive orders issued by the previous administration covering the "inventory and privatization of coconut levy-derived assets (EO 179) and for the reconveyance and utilization of those assets for the benefit of the coconut farmers (EW 180)" must first be ensured to have been fully implemented because "as long as full implementation is uncompleted, a UCPB merger with any other institution would be legally and practically problematic";

 WHEREAS, it can be recalled that in 2019, Finance Secretary Carlos Dominguez III even vowed to recoup funds used by the government in saving UCPB.
-He said that the government has already sunk in UCPB at least P42 billion which he plans to recover through several modes;11
+He said that the government has already sunk in UCPB at least ₱42 billion which he plans to recover through several modes;111